pact-foundation/pact_broker/DEVELOPER_DOCUMENTATION.md

 * `latest_pact_publications_by_consumer_versions` - This view has the same columns as `all_pact_publications`, but it only contains the latest revision of the pact for each provider/consumer/version.
 It maps to what a user would consider the "pact" resource ie. `/pacts/provider/PROVIDER/consumer/CONSUMER/version/VERSION`.
 Previous revisions are not currently exposed via the API.

- The `AllPactPublications` Sequel model in the code is what is used when querying data for displaying in a response, rather than the normalised separate PactPublication and PactVersion models.

 * `latest_pact_publications` - This view has the same columns as `all_pact_publications`, but it only contains the latest revision of the pact for the latest consumer version for each consumer/provider pair.
 It is what a user would consider the "latest pact", and maps to the resource at `/pacts/provider/PROVIDER/consumer/CONSUMER/latest`

 * `latest_tagged_pact_publications` - This view has the same columns as `all_pact_publications`, plus a `tag_name` column.
 It is used to return the pact for the latest tagged version of a consumer.